Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 8. **Palace Skip** displays various information about performing this skip.
 The main timer (labeled YST) is set to reset and start once you leave the pause menu, and pauses once you press X. You can also manually reset this timer by holding Y for two seconds. *PhaEmy* keeps track of the Y coordinate for the phantom ember, *ItemTimer* keeps track of the timer for the current item in the field, and *ParY* keeps track of your partner's Y coordinate.

 ### Warps
 This menu allows you to warp to various places around the game.
-A description for each option is displayed when the cursor is over one.
+The menu allows you to either choose a map from a list, or to choose a map and entrance manually.
+When choosing from the list, a description for each option is displayed when the cursor is over one.
+* Notes about manually choosing a warp:
+  * If an invalid entrance is used, then Mario will be placed at/near the center of the chosen map.
+  * Some maps have entrances that don't actually work.

 ## Misc
 There are several other changes that have been made outside of the menu:
 1. The current Sequence value is displayed in the pause menu next to Mario's stats.
 2. The unused Mega badges can be used in battles without the need for a boot/hammer upgrade.
 3. Holding Y while using Art Attack will pause the timer that is used to check how long you are able to use it for.
+4. The heaps used in the game are checked every frame, and messages are displayed on-screen when errors are found.